 Transformations are on the horizon for Ireland’s education system

 The Irish education system is experiencing huge shifts.
 The entire structure of primary teaching is in overhaul while practical assessment is being trialled for the first time at secondary level.
 More students are opting for the optional gap year before completing their final years of school, and some gain exposure to science in a working, real-world context early-on as a result.
-The value of continued study in science appears to be appreciated as applications to study science subjects at university in Ireland have increased for the first time in 5 years.
+The value of continued study in science appears to be appreciated as applications to study science subjects at university in Ireland have increased for the first time in five years.

 For some of the same reasons the education system is changing, Ireland is actively encouraging more students to study at home.
 After many years of emigration, Irish teachers are also set to remain instead of looking for opportunities abroad after the Irish government recently announced a large increase in recruitment.